GreenFlux/handsontable-mcp-server/README.md

 ## Overview

 This MCP server enables Claude and other AI assistants to access comprehensive Handsontable documentation, including guides, API references, and examples across multiple frameworks.
-Perfect for generating data grid implementations, troubleshooting issues, and learning Handsontable features.
+Live data is fetched directly from Handsontable docs, and returned as Markdown.

 ## Features